LIS 4800 Introduction to Archives and Records Management

 The course will be a combination of lecture, discussion, and problem solving.
 It requires participants to conduct independent research and writing.
-Critical reading of course materials is essential to stimulate active participation in class discussions.
+Critical reading of course materials is essential to stimulate active participation in class discussions and related assignments.

 By the end of this course, you will be able to:

 - Define the basic terminology and concepts used in records management and archival administration.
 See A Glossary of Archival and Records Terminology: http://www.archivists.org/glossary/index.asp